The Role of a Registered Nurse in a Senior Living Community

 - Ensuring continuity of care by getting to know each resident, their needs and the best approach to their healthcare as a whole.
 Through full-time interaction with residents, RNs are able to observe them in detail, catching minor health complications early for a faster recovery.

-Our assisted living community offers staff an environment which upholds spirituality and our non-profit mission as the framework for everything they do, creating a supportive and focused environment.
+Our assisted living communities offers staff an environment which upholds spirituality and our non-profit mission as the framework for everything they do, creating a supportive and focused environment.
 Our team also lives “the abundant life” we offer our residents by having a true sense of purpose when they come to work every day.